How To Immigrate To Canada: An Ultimate Guide for Filipinos

 Pros

-Canada has one of the lowest unemployment rates in the world at only 6.5% in 20224.
-However, its strong economic outlook also comes with its own share of problems, such as a labor shortage5.
-It’s the main reason why Canada needs a lot of foreign workers as they are looking to fill skill shortages in different industries.
+Canada has one of the lowest unemployment rates in the world at only 6.5% in 202212.
+However, its strong economic outlook also comes with its share of problems, such as a labor shortage13.
+It’s the main reason Canada needs many foreign workers as they are looking to fill skill shortages in different industries.
 People who want to start businesses are also welcome in Canada.

-If you want to raise a family in a safe environment, then Canada is an ideal country for you.
+Canada is ideal for you if you want to raise a family in a safe environment.
 It has one of the lowest crime rates in the world.
 Violent crimes are rare in this country.
-In fact, its crime rate has been steadily declining since 19916 which makes it one of the safest countries to live in.
+Its crime rate has been steadily declining since 199114, which makes it one of the safest countries to live in.

 Canada has a well-balanced educational system.
-The government also provides funding so children can study for free until they turn 17 years old.
-Education is compulsory up to 16 years old in all Canadian provinces except for New Brunswick, Manitoba, Nunavut, and Ontario where the compulsory age is up to 18.
+The government also provides funding so children can study for free until they turn 17.
+Education is compulsory up to 16 years old in all Canadian provinces except for New Brunswick, Manitoba, Nunavut, and Ontario, where the compulsory age is up to 18.
 Expat children with a residence permit can also study at public schools for free.

 The natural scenery in Canada has always been known as diverse and breathtaking.
-In this country, there are oceans, lakes, snow-covered tundra, mountains, and other scenic spots.
+This country has oceans, lakes, snow-covered tundra, mountains, and other scenic spots.
 There are so many outdoor activities that you can do in Canada: from boating and skiing to hunting, fishing, hiking, and a lot more.

 Cons

-This is one of the major factors which make Filipinos think twice about moving to Canada.
+This significant factor makes Filipinos think twice about moving to Canada.
 It can get really cold during the winter.

 The average yearly snowfall in Canada ranges from 82.5 inches to 131.9 inches.

 Another disadvantage of living in Canada is the high cost of living.
-Canada’s cost of living is approximately 86.12% higher than in the Philippines, according to Numbeo7.
-It’s usually more expensive to live in highly populated Canadian cities such as Vancouver, Toronto, Victoria, Calgary, Mississauga, Edmonton, and Ottawa.
+Canada’s cost of living is approximately 86.12% higher than in the Philippines, according to Numbeo15.
+Living in highly populated Canadian cities such as Vancouver, Toronto, Victoria, Calgary, Mississauga, Edmonton, and Ottawa is usually more expensive.

-A lot of Canadians feel that the government controls a huge part of their lives.
+Many Canadians feel that the government controls a huge part of their lives.
 They feel like the government is always involved in the decisions that they have to make.
-For example, in Canada, the government regulates the amount of trans-fat8 that can be included in a restaurant meal and how rare steak or burger can be cooked9.
+For example, in Canada, the government regulates the amount of trans-fat16 that can be included in a restaurant meal and how rare steak or burger can be cooked17.

 Tips and Warnings

-Building a life in a different country will bring a series of major changes to your school life, career, and relationships.
-Being able to handle change can be really beneficial for you.
-The best thing to do is accept the fact that change is inevitable and an important aspect of growing as a person.
+Living in a different country will significantly change your school life, career, and relationships.
+Being able to handle change can be beneficial for you.
+The best thing to do is accept that change is inevitable and essential to growing as a person.

 2. Embrace diversity

-Since Canada is a melting pot of different races and cultures, the first thing that you have to do once you enter the country is to anticipate and embrace the diversity of its people.
+Since Canada is a melting pot of different races and cultures, the first thing you must do once you enter the country is anticipating and embrace its people’s diversity.

-You’ll interact with different nationalities at your school or university, workplace, and practically everywhere you go.
+You’ll interact with different nationalities at your school, university, workplace, and practically everywhere.
 Consider yourself lucky to be surrounded by a diverse group of individuals.
 You’ll get to discover different cultures without exploring the world.

-It’s a great chance to gain knowledge about different nationalities and their unique ways.
-It can be an eye-opening experience that can change your perspective on a lot of things.
+It’s a great chance to learn about different nationalities and their unique ways.
+It can be an eye-opening experience that can change your perspective.

 3. Be patient, especially during the visa application process